yashaswini008/MEAN-Stack-E-Commerce-Platform/README.md

 #  MEAN Stack E-Commerce Platform

-A full-stack E-Commerce web application developed using the **MEAN Stack** technologies: **MongoDB, Express.js, Angular, and Node.js**.
+A full-stack E-Commerce web application built using the **MEAN Stack** technologies — **MongoDB, Express.js, Angular, and Node.js**.
-The application provides an interactive shopping experience with product management, authentication, cart functionality, and admin dashboard features.
+This application provides a modern online shopping experience with secure authentication, product management, cart functionality, and admin dashboard features.

+---

+#  Project Overview

+The project is designed to simulate a real-world E-Commerce platform where users can browse products, manage carts, place orders, and administrators can manage products, categories, and users through a dedicated dashboard.

+This project demonstrates:
+- Full-stack web development
+- RESTful API integration
+- Authentication & Authorization
+- CRUD Operations
+- Angular frontend architecture
+- MongoDB database connectivity

 ---